 Life, and the things that make it worth it living, are rife with risk and with danger, and scuba diving and exploring the depths of the ocean are no exception to that rule.
+There are many things that can go wrong under the water and safety should always be a priority.

 That’s why we hunted high and low and found five of the best scuba diving knives and shears that any would-be, or experienced, undersea adventurer should never leave home without.